-Remember to wear your boot whenever standing and walking for the first two weeks.
+Use the boot for comfort for the first two weeks at the most.
 You can remove the boot when resting and at night.
 Wear a long sock in your boot.

 Using a cold pack will help with your pain and swelling.
 You can use an ice pack or bag of frozen peas wrapped in a damp towel.
 Put this on your ankle for up to 15 minutes every few hours.
 Make sure the ice isn't in direct contact with your skin.